Is glycine the safest medicine? Glycine: application features and side effects

 • decreased overall muscle tone;

-• flatulence and increased gas production.
+• flatulence and increased gas formation.

 To remove the child from a painful state, measures should be taken to stabilize the state of health.